Ab Initio Construction of Poincar\'e and AdS Particle: Conclusion

 This framework is flexible and can be extended to various particle species, including those in flat and AdS spacetimes, as well as to models with different symmetry groups such as dS, twistor groups, Galilean symmetry, and supergroups.
-Furthermore, we hope that this work shed new light on the various physics topics making use of worldline action.
+Furthermore, we hope that this work sheds new light on the various physics topics making use of worldline action.

-\acknowledgments I am very glad to have the kind discussion with Euihun Joung and also thanks to Sejin Kim and Minkyeu Cho for discussions about the draft.
+\acknowledgments I am grateful for helpful discussions with Euihun Joung and also thanks to Sejin Kim and Minkyeu Cho for discussions about the draft.
 The authors declare no competing financial interest.
 The author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1F1A1074977).
 Also, beneficiary of an individual grant from QUC supported by KIAS Individual Grant (QP099501) via the Quantum Universe Center at Korea Institute for Advanced Study.